exonum/exonum-doc/src/architecture/serialization.md

   take 4 bytes to serialize.
 - Strings are var-length. `"Hello world!"` takes 12 bytes to serialize, and `"👍"` takes 4 bytes.
-- The rules determining whether a complex type is fixed-length are described in the corresponding sections below.
+- The rules determining whether an aggregate type is fixed-length are described in the corresponding sections below.
 - Custom type can be fixed-length if its data size is known in advance (can be computed at the compilation stage), or var-length otherwise.

-### Fixed-length types
+### Primitive types

 - `u8`, `i8`, `u16`, `i16`, `u32`, `i32`, `u64`, `i64`
   Correspond to the same [Rust language primitive types][rust_primitive_types].